mfp/extprot/doc/protocol-definition.md

 ### Polymorphic types

-Type definitions can have type variables which must be instantiated later:
+Type definitions can have type variables which must be instantiated later;
+the names of the type variables are prefixed by a single quote:

     type pair 'a = ('a * 'a)
     type one_or_many 'a = ('a * [ 'a ])